PurpleKingdomGames/indigo-docs/website/documentation/quickstart/examples.md

 ## Examples

-Examples can all be found in the [indigo-examples](https://github.com/PurpleKingdomGames/indigo-examples) repo.

-Please visit the [repo](https://github.com/PurpleKingdomGames/indigo-examples) for more information.
+This documentation site contains examples that, while not exhaustive, are guaranteed to be up to date with the published version of Indigo highlighted in the docs themselves.
+As such, they are the best source of information on Indigo's features and how they work.

 ## Demos & References

 A slightly random collection of open source projects and demos you can use for reference.
+Be aware that unlike the examples in these docs, they will gradually fall out of date.

 ### Roguelike